 Common Mistakes

-Profile duration too short: 30 seconds minimum for CPU.
-Shorter profiles are noisy.
+Profile duration too short: 30 seconds is a reasonable default for CPU.
+Shorter profiles are noisy; longer profiles are quieter, especially for low-frequency or sub-second issues.

 Profiling the wrong thing: If slow under load, profile under load.
 Not an idle service.